nest/nest-simulator/doc/guides/connection_management.rst

 Updating a single parameter is done by calling ``set(parameter_name=parameter_value)``.
 You can use a single value, a list, or a ``nest.Parameter`` as value.
-If a single value is given, the value is set on all connections, while if you use a list to set the parameter, the list needs to be the same length as the SynapseCollection.
+If a single value is given, the value is set on all connections.
+If you use a list to set the parameter, the list needs to be the same length as the SynapseCollection.

   >>>  conn.set(weight=[4.0, 4.5, 5.0, 5.5])

-Just as you can retrieve several parameters at once with the ``get()`` function above, you can also set several parameters at once, with ``set(parameter_dictionary)``.
-You can again use a single value, a list, or a ``nest.Parameter`` as value.
+Just as you can retrieve several parameters at once with the ``get()`` function above, you can also set several parameters at once with ``set(parameter_dictionary)``.
+Again, you can again use a single value, a list, or a ``nest.Parameter`` as value.

   >>>  conn.set({'weight': [1.5, 2.0, 2.5, 3.0], 'delay': 2.0})